darrinlallen/darrinlallen/README.md

 <div align="center">

- 🔭 I’m currently working on an artificial intelligence project www.theairesearcher.com
+ 🔭 I’m currently working on an artificial intelligence project

- 🌱 I’m currently learning **from a fire hydrant!!!!
+ 🌱 I’m and learning from a fire hydrant!!!!

 💬 Ask me about **Node.js, React, Firebase... html, css javascript**